dark-kitt/wordpress-theme-vue/README.md

 </script>
 ```

-So in the end my `index.php` file is looking like this.
+So, in the end, my `index.php` file is looking like this.

 #### index.php
 ```PHP